PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

       CONFIG_LPC32_CODEREDW=y        : Code Red under Windows

-    This configuration has some special options that can be used to create a block device on the SPIFI FLASH:
+    This configuration has some special options that can be used to create a block device on the SPIFI FLASH.
+NOTE:  CONFIG_LPC43_SPIFI=y must also be defined to enable SPIFI setup support:

       CONFIG_SPIFI_BLKDRVR - Enable to create a block driver on the SPFI device.